 - Studying what the IPR are?
-Their nature and types? - The procedure to protect the IPR - Knowing the International organization that deal with IPR
+Their nature and types? - The procedure to protect the IPR - ➤ Knowing the International organization that deal with IPR

-Unit-2: Meaning of Copyright Copyright in literacy, dramatic and musical works ,Copyright in Musical and Works and cinematograph films, Ownership of Copyright, Assignment of Copyright, Author's special rights, Infringement of copyright, Fair use Provisions, Remedies.
+Unit-2: Meaning of Copyright Copyright in literacy, dramatic and musical works ,Copyright in Musical and Works and cinematograph films , Ownership of Copyright, Assignment of Copyright, Author's special rights, Infringement of copyright, Fair use Provisions, Remedies.

-Studying the copyrights and how to claim ownership of copyrights Knowing the infringement of copyright and fair using provisions
+Studying the copyrights and how to claim ownership of copyrights

+Knowing the infringement of copyright and fair using provisionsUnit-3: Intellectual Property in Trademarks: The rationale of protection of